lolitemaultes/lismore-flood-dashboard/README.md

 ## 🚨 Features

+- **Real-Time Flood Impact Map**: This map displays street addresses and areas within Lismore that are currently affected by floods in Lismore, using floor height council data
 - **Live River Level Monitoring**: Real-time data from Bureau of Meteorology (BOM) gauges
 - **Traffic Webcam Integration**: Live view of road conditions at Bruxner Highway
 - **Rainfall Radar**: Current precipitation patterns from BOM Grafton radar